 I am not an expert on this by any means, so take this with a grain of salt.
 This is just what I've learned and my current understanding of the problem.
 This does not affect all disks, but it can affect any.
 If you haven't ever used a given disk before, don't trust it until you know it works.

 Cleaning heads can be done in one of two ways.
-Either you get a special cleaning disk that's just some felt in a standard sleve and then drip IPA onto it and insert the disk (the Greaseweazle software has a special clean command to try to do this as well as possible), or you put some IPA onto a qtip and very very gently run it across the head(s).
-The latter will require you to move one of the heads to get proper access, make sure you're very gentle with this as you can theoretically misalign a head doing this though I haven't yet had that happen to me and I've run probably 200 qtips through my drives this way.
+Either you get a special cleaning disk that's just some felt in a standard sleve and then drip IPA onto it and insert the disk (the Greaseweazle software has a special clean command to try to do this as well as possible), or you put some IPA onto a cottonbud and very very gently run it across the head(s).
+The latter will require you to move one of the heads to get proper access, make sure you're very gentle with this as you can theoretically misalign a head doing this though I haven't yet had that happen to me and I've run hundreds of cottonbuds through my drives this way.
 The former I've heard mixed reports of it also being bad for the heads when done frequently since it's more abrasive, but if done rarely it's harmless.
-My personal stance is cleaning disks for preventative cleaning and qtips for reactive cleaning.
+Since neither solution is perfect, my personal stance is cleaning disks for preventative cleaning and cottonbuds for reactive cleaning.
 This also helps preserve the much rarer cleaning disks.

 There is a trick done with archiving tape media that involves "baking" the tape in a moisture-free environment to try to restore the adhesive (not just a regular oven, there's specific devices for this).
-I've heard that this can work for floppies too, but only as a rumor-of-a-rumor, I've yet to hear of anyone doing it themselves.
-If you have disks that otherwise appear to be a lost cause this may be worth looking into, but it will require removing the actual disc from its protective casing so this is a destructive operation.
+I've heard that this can work for floppies too, but only as a rumor-of-a-rumor, I've yet to even hear of anyone doing it themselves.
+If you have disks that otherwise appear to be a lost cause this may be worth looking into, but it will require removing the actual disc from its protective casing so this is a destructive operation, and I can't offer you any real advice on the details.

 After the Read

 Once you have your .raw files, you'll want to convert them to something more useful.
 Greaseweazle provides a "convert" command to do this; most times you'll want the ".img" file format though you need to again tell it which disk format that is (such as --format ibm.1200) as an img file can be anything.
 These among others can be loaded into 86box.
+If your disk has copy protection, try .hfe, which can encode more advanced information (but is larger and less broadly compatible).
 For non-PC platforms you'll probably need to look up what formats are standard there; for example Amigas use .adf files.
 Most of these were defined in the 90s before any kind of standard existed so there's a lot of very similar file formats out there.
 Greaseweazle can read almost everything and write to most of them, and even if Greaseweazle can't write to whatever format you need there's probably some other utility that can do it, probably by converting an img to whatever platform-specific format.

 If you just want the files, 7-Zip can open most PC disks that are stored as .img.
 It will have issues with disks written by DOS 1.x which used a very different disk header, but seemingly so does everything else, I've found practically nothing that can read those aside from mounting them in actual DOS in 86box so their contents can be copied to a "new" floppy image.
-Disks in other formats will probably need tools for their specific platforms.
+HxC (see below) can also extract files from disks, but doesn't preserve modification dates.
+Disks made by CP/M or UCSD p-System are functionally unreadable like DOS 1.x, at least as of the last time I tried.
+Disks from other platforms will probably need tools specific to that platform.

 Other Tools